This guide describes how to use the Fastly TLS product to upload and deploy your own TLS certificates and private keys using the Fastly web interface.

 To serve secure traffic from Fastly using HTTPS, a website or application needs to provide clients with a valid TLS certificate signed by a trusted Certification Authority (CA).
 TLS (Transport Level Security) and its predecessor SSL (Secure Sockets Layer) are the protocols that allow clients to form secure server connections so traffic can be served over HTTPS.

-TIP: Fastly offers an API for uploading and managing your keys and certificates used to enable TLS for your domains on Fastly.
+Fastly offers an API for uploading and managing your keys and certificates used to activate TLS for your domains on Fastly.

 Before you begin

 To use Fastly TLS with certificates and keys that you upload and deploy via the web interface, be sure you have the following prerequisites in place: